-Meredith M. Bagley (Ph.D., University of Texas).
+Meredith M. Bagley (Ph.D., University of Texas, Austin).
 Associate Professor.
 Her research uses rhetorical theory and critical methods to investigate the power of public texts (spoken, written, or symbolic) to shape identities, relationships, and power dynamics.
 She also does research in the area of sport communication.

 Adam Sharples Brooks (Ph.D., University of Alabama).
-Assistant Professor and Assistant Director of Public Speaking.
+Associate Professor and Director of Public Speaking.
 His research centers on the rhetorical construction and cultural representation of public identities, as well as in the development of effective public speaking techniques to cultivate leadership and impression management.

-Cynthia Peacock (Ph.D., University of Texas).
-Assistant Professor.
+Cynthia Peacock (Ph.D., University of Texas, Austin).
+Associate Professor.
 Her research interests are political communication and news and social media use.
 Her most recent project investigated the contexts in which people express and avoid expressing their political opinions, and the ways in which opinion diversity and disagreement take place in online and offline discussions.
 She is interested in deliberation, media use and effects, and civic engagement and is currently researching how people form, change, and express their political opinions.